efugier/smartcat/README.md

   -s, --system-message <SYSTEM_MESSAGE>
           a system "config" message to send before the first user message --api <API>
-          which api to hit [possible values: openai] -m, --model <MODEL>
+          which api to hit [possible values: openai, another-api-for-tests] -m, --model <MODEL>
           which model (of the api) to use
   -f, --file <FILE>
-          file to read input from
+          skip reading from the input and read this file instead -r, --repeat-input
+          wether to repeat the input before the output, useful to extend instead of replacing -i, --input <INPUT>
-  -h, --help
+          skips reading from input and use that value instead -h, --help
           Print help
   -V, --version